How can we help?

 2. They can create separate campaigns with different/dedicated use cases (e.g., Customer Care, 2FA, or Account notification).

-3. Assess the numbers and SMS usage if they indeed need to have more than 49 numbers.
+3. Assess the numbers and SMS usage if they need to have more than 49 numbers.

 4. Request for Number pooling.